 - Add a custom email ‘Subject’ and ‘Message’ for the campaign to tailor your message even further

 - Preview and/or send the email to your customers and view the results (click-rates, conversions, etc.)

-You can add any title, event or collection to a campaign by clicking the ‘Add to Campaign’ at the top of each detail page– and manage the campaign (set customer filters, view the preview, etc.) from the Campaign Builder section on the 360 home page.
+You can add any title, event, or collection to a campaign by clicking the ‘Add to Campaign’ button at the top of each detail page– and manage the campaign (set customer filters, view the preview, etc.) from the Campaign Builder section on the 360 home page.
 We’ll walk through building a sample campaign below.
 Note that rather than starting by clicking into a title’s detail page in 360, you can also simply search for titles within the campaign builder.

 When you click into a title or event, you’ll see “Add to Campaign” listed at the top of the detail page, or, as mentioned above, you can search for The Fifth Risk (or its ISBN) in the campaign builder title search.